hasura/open-data-domain-specification/README.md

 Relationships define that given an object of a certain type, how to find related objects in a model or command.

-A `relationship` OpenDDS object defines:
+A `relationship` Open DDS object defines:
 - The name of the relationship
 - The source type for the relationship
 - The target of the relationship.
 It can either be